trungcaot/MsCoreOne/README.md

 <br/>

-This is a simple ecommerce project for training skill 2020 at NashTech.
+This is a simple ecommerce to practice technologies.

 ## Technologies and frameworks used